-Report dated February 18, 2015 was received from the Executive Director, Administrative Services/City Clerk regarding the appointment of Committee Chair and Vice-Chair of the Hearing Committee.
+Report dated February 18, 2015 was received from the Executive Director, Appointment of Administrative Services/City Clerk regarding the appointment of Committee Chair Committee Chair and Vice-Chair of the Hearing Committee. and Vice-Chair

 Nominations were held for the position of Committee Chair.